MariaKonstantinov/web_project_4/README.md

 **Project Roadmap**

 * Sprint 1 => Created a simple one-page website created using HTML5 and CSS3.
 Added responsiveness (max 1280px -> browser, min 320px -> mobile).
-Basic popup box created using JavaScript (input text values - "name", "about me", save-button and close-button).
+"Edit Profile" popup form created (input text values - "name", "about me", save-button and close-button).
 Users are able now to edit their profile data.

-* Sprint 2 => Added second popup box using JavaScript (input text values - "place name", "place link", create-button and close-button).
+* Sprint 2 => Added "Edit Place Card" popup form (input text values - "place name", "place link", create-button and close-button).
 Users are able now to add a new card to the existing ones.
 Added delete-button with functionality to delete a card.
 Added functionality to heart-icon (when clicked - it changes color from transparent to black).

+* Sprint 3 => Added validation to all popup forms.
+Added functionality to close popups by clicking outside popup form and pressing "Escape" button.

 In the future Sprints more functionality will be added.